Jaan Tõnisson: National movement

 Russification policy had closed several Estonian organizations and prominent students, including Jaan Tõnisson, started speaking up, finding support among ethnic Estonians.

-In 1893, Tõnisson became the editor of the largest by circulation Estonian daily Postimees.
-With the help of Tõnisson, the "Tartu Renaissance", a period when Estonians sought to weaken the Russification policy.
+In 1893, Tõnisson became the editor of the largest Estonian daily, Postimees.
+With the help of Tõnisson, the "Tartu Renaissance", a period when Estonians sought to weaken Russification, began.
 In 1896, Tõnisson, along with several of his closest associates, bought the newspaper Postimees turning it into the tribune of the national movement for the decades to follow.
-Tõnisson supported nationalism, that would stand on strong moral grounds and wouldn't seek to conquer other nations.
+Tõnisson supported nationalism, that would stand on strong moral grounds and would not seek to conquer other nations.
 In his mind, a nation would have to grow strong in spirit.

 Tõnisson also fought for the development of the Estonian economy, paying special attention to the joint activities, such as the establishing of the first agricultural co-operatives in Estonia, also the Estonian Loan and Savings Society was founded after his initiative.

 In 1901, Konstantin Päts founded the second Estonian daily newspaper, starting a political rivalry not only between Postimees and the new Teataja, but also between Jaan Tõnisson and Konstantin Päts themselves.
 Tõnisson was to lead the "moralist" and Päts the "economic" fraction of the national movement.
 Both tried to become leading national figures, Tõnisson was ideological and nationalist, Päts emphasized the importance of economic activity.